Ensemble interpretation: States, systems, and ensembles

 Perhaps the first expression of an ensemble interpretation was that of Max Born.
 In a 1968 article, he used the German words 'gleicher Haufen', which are often translated into English, in this context, as 'ensemble' or 'assembly'.
 The atoms in his assembly were uncoupled, meaning that they were an imaginary set of independent atoms that defines its observable statistical properties.
-Born did not mean an ensemble of instances of a certain kind of wave function, nor one composed of instances of a certain kind of state vector.
-There may be room here for confusion or miscommunication.
+Born did not develop a more detailed specification of ensembles to complete his scattering theory work.